D3Mlab/CoLoTa/README.md

 ## Data Downloading Instructions

-You can simply clone the repository or clicking on the [**Question Answering**](https://github.com/D3Mlab/CoLoTa/blob/main/CoLoTa_qa.json)  or  [**Claim Verification**](https://github.com/D3Mlab/CoLoTa/blob/main/CoLoTa_cv.json) tasks and clicking on the *Save link as* option.
+You can simply clone the repository or clicking on the [**Question Answering**](https://github.com/D3Mlab/CoLoTa/blob/main/CoLoTa_qa.json)  or  [**Claim Verification**](https://github.com/D3Mlab/CoLoTa/blob/main/CoLoTa_cv.json) tasks and clicking on the *Save Link As...* option.
 The dataset can be loaded and viewed by any conventional software tools for loading and viewing .json files, such as the VS Code, Sublime Text, Notepad++, etc.